 Destructively Oblivious — Chapter 1

 Sometimes she was clad in a beautiful yellow dress, dancing the night away as Tale As Old As Time played her into oblivion.
-Other times she was jolting down red-carpeted stairs, losing her glass slippers in the process, only to have them returned to her by Prince Charming.
+On other nights, she was jolting down red-carpeted stairs, losing her glass slippers, only to have them returned to her by Prince Charming.
 Once in a while, she was eating a poisonous red apple, ready to be awakened by her savor with a True Loves Kiss.

 Despite her young age, and her absolute joy for each book her mother read her, she knew the stories weren’t real.
 She was aware women could do more than sit back and wait for their one true love.
 Fairytales were outdated, but she still listened to them every night.

-In stories, boys were princes in the bodies of frogs.
+In stories, boys were princes in the bodies of dragons.
 They were perfect men disguised as beasts.
 They were knights in shining armor who would travel the world and back to be with the woman they loved.
 And then everyone lived Happily Ever After.
-In real life, boys were... well, boys were boys.
-They would yell and drink and gamble and hurt others.
-Or at least that was what she saw at home.
+In real life, boys were... more disappointing than that.

 It was only when he was on her porch, begging for her forgiveness, telling her that the girl she’d caught him with was merely a mistake, that she realized she’d never be the type of girl who could turn beasts into princes.

 *Chloe’s Point of View*